czfrance/breakout/doc/PLAN.md

  * Multiple hits to destroy (different level of blocks = different amount of hits)

- * "Snow Angel Blocks": blocks that when destroyed, turn other blocks into brittle ones, which will require fewer hits to break
+ * "Snow Angel Blocks": blocks that when destroyed, turn other blocks into iced ones, which will require fewer hits to break

  * "Black Ice": blocks that are more similar in coloration to the background, so they're harder